mp-se/gravitymon/src_docs/source/configuration.rst

 * **Temperature correction:**

    This value will be added to the temperature reading (negative value will reduce temperature reading).
+This is applied when the device starts.
+So changing this will not take affect until the device is restarted.

+* **Gyro Temperature:**

+   Enable this feature will use the temp sensor i the gyro instead of the DS18B20, the benefit is shorter run time and longer battery life (this is an experimental feature).

 * **OTA URL:**